Navigation: Menu Commands > Edit Menu >

 Time scale

-The time scale is important for each of the Frequency rejection and Bandpass filters, since the coefficients C and D are dependent on the sampling frequency of the input.
+The time scale is important for each of the Frequency rejection and Bandpass filters and the CFC filters, since the coefficients C and D are dependent on the sampling frequency of the input.

 Replace data